 Race Details (applicable to both Middle Distance and Sprint distances unless stated otherwise)

-The Transition area will be open from 5.30am on Sunday 8 September.
+The Transition area will be open from 5.30am on Sunday 13 September.
 All competitors should have affixed their numbers to their left leg, hand and arm.
+There is a compulsory race briefing at 6.40am on race day, please listen carefully, any course changes will be notified at the briefing.
 The swim starts at 7.00am prompt for all events (Middle Distance, Sprint and Relay) and will be a mass start.

 There will be two Aid Stations, kindly sponsored by PowerBar and Ian Browns Cycle Shop.
 There will be energy drinks, gels, energy bars and bananas available for the bike section and, in addition flat cola and water for the run.
 The location of the Aid Stations is indicated on the Course Maps which can be found on the website.
 Please ensure you dispose of all rubbish either in the bins located next to the aid stations or carry with you until the finish line.